openrport/openrport/docs/api-auth.md

 The Rportd can read user credentials from three different sources.
 1. A "hardcoded" single user with a plaintext password
 2. A user file with bcrypt encoded passwords
-3. A database table with bcrypt encoded passwords (NOT SUPPORTED YET)
+3. A database table with bcrypt encoded passwords

 Which one you chose is an either-or decision.
 A mixed-mode is not supported.

 ### Hardcoded single user
 To use just a single user enter the following line to the `rportd.config` in the `[api]` section.
 ```
-auth = "admin:123456"
+auth = "admin:foobaz"
 ```
 Quite simple.
-Now you can log in to the API using the username `admin` and the password `123456`.
+Now you can log in to the API using the username `admin` and the password `foobaz`.

 ### User File
 If you want to have more than one user, create a json file with the following structure.